Three newborn puppies found dead, frozen in bags in Connecticut

-Three newborn puppies were found dead and frozen in bags in Bridgeport on Wednesday afternoon and an investigation is underway into how the puppies died and who left them.
+Three newborn puppies were found dead and frozen in bags in Bridgeport, Connecticut, on Wednesday afternoon and an investigation is underway into how the puppies died and who left them.

-Bridgeport Animal Control found the puppies in two bags at Newfield Avenue and Orange Street around 12:30 p.m.
+Bridgeport Animal Control found the puppies in two bags around 12:30 p.m.
 Wednesday after someone reported that puppies were in a plastic bag.

 WATCH ANYTIME FOR FREE